haltu/muuri/README.md

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * The items that were succesfully shown without interruptions.
+  * The items that were successfully shown without interruptions.
 If you, for example, call `grid.hide()` to some of the items that are currently being shown, those items will be omitted from this argument.

 ```javascript
 grid.on('showEnd', function (items) {